TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 2/1 Samuel 2.23.md

 ---

-And he said unto them, Why do ye such things? for I hear of your evil dealings from all this people.
+He said to them, "Why do you do such things? for I hear of your evil dealings from all this people.